sogeuni/sogeuni.github.io/content/abs/commands/system-and-administrative-commands.md

 **uname**

 Output system specifications (OS, kernel version, etc.) to stdout.
-Invoked with the -a option, gives verbose system info (see [[complex-commands#^EX41|Example 16-5]]).
+Invoked with the -a option, gives verbose system info (see [[Example 16-5|Example 16-5]]).
 The -s option shows only the OS type.

 ```bash
 bash$ uname